awsm-research/D-ACT-Replication-Package/README.md

 The script will call subword_toknize.sh to tokenize the datasets by using BPE subword tokenization (for more info, please refer to [this Github](https://github.com/rsennrich/subword-nmt)).
-The tokenized dataset is stored in BPE-2000-random-split (for time-ignore evaluation) and BPE-2000-time-wise (for time-wise evaluation).
+The tokenized dataset is stored in BPE-2000-time-ignore (for time-ignore evaluation) and BPE-2000-time-wise (for time-wise evaluation).

 After the dataset is tokenized, the script will call generate_binary_data.py to create binary files from the tokenized dataset.
-The generated binary files are stored in binary-data-random-split (for time-ignore evaluation) and binary-data-time-wise (for time-wise evaluation) .
+The generated binary files are stored in binary-data-time-ignore (for time-ignore evaluation) and binary-data-time-wise (for time-wise evaluation) .